chromonym/TheXXOs/README.md

 ## TheXXOs (Nick L)
-I am a first year student at the University of Adelaide in South Australia, with an interest in videogames, coding, [geohashing](https://geohashing.site/), and [conlangs](https://conlang.org/).
+I am a second year student at the University of Adelaide in South Australia, with an interest in videogames, coding, [geohashing](https://geohashing.site/), and [conlangs](https://conlang.org/).

 ...and I have a tendency to not finish projects that I start lol